Command System

 EngineCommandBuffer

 EngineCommandBuffer is a thin facade over TypedCommandBuffer instantiated with all engine command types.
-It is registered as a resource and accessed via UpdateContext::commandBuffer().
+It is registered as a resource in the GameWorld and wrapped by a type-erased CommandBuffer via the Concept/Model pattern.
+Systems access it via UpdateContext::queueCommand<T>().

 using BufferImpl = TypedCommandBuffer<